Blog>Cost Guides>Retrofit insulation costs in 2025

 • Cons: High cost and may require planning permission

 NB.
-Retrofitting wall insulation may require you to upgrade your home’s ventilation to prevent damp issues.
-Always work with an approved installer who can advise you appropriately.
+Retrofitting wall insulation may require you to upgrade your home's ventilation to prevent damp issues.
+Always work with a certified installer, who can offer the necessary guidance.

 Retrofit loft insulation cost